jmwai/duka-autopilot/README.md

 ## The graph

 One ADK workflow serves every modality.
-Rose nodes are plain code (`FunctionNode`s), green nodes are LLM agents, amber is the human gate:
+In the diagram above each node is tagged `CODE` (a `FunctionNode`) or `LLM`, and the human gate is the amber one — the tag carries the meaning, not the colour:

 - **screen** (code) — injection phrasing, money-path social engineering and smuggled payloads are stopped before any LLM sees the message; flagged